 NASA selected two new missions to form part of its Discovery programme on 2 June.
-These missions lie on the smaller end of the scale where NASA is concerned but, will still now each be funded to the tune of US$500 million.
+These missions lie on the smaller end of the scale for NASA, but will still be funded to the tune of US$500 million each.
 The winning candidates have been in competition since 2019 when 16 proposals were chosen for further investigation.
 This was narrowed down to just four entries in February 2020.

-The winners are the 15th and 16th missions in the Discovery programme and are planned to launch near the end of the next decade.
-Both missions are intending to study Venus.
-A planet not explored by a NASA-led mission since the Magellan orbiter, launched in 1989.
+The winners are the 15th and 16th missions in the Discovery programme, which are scheduled to launch near the end of the next decade.
+Both missions intend to study Venus, a planet not explored by a NASA-led mission since the Magellan orbiter, launched in 1989.

-- VERITAS (Venus Emissivity, Radio Science, InSAR, Topography, and Spectroscopy) will orbit the planet and attempt to determine its geologic history.
-It will primarily be equipped with an Synthetic Aperature Radar (SAR) payload, and will additionally carry an infrared imager for the analysis of surface emissions.
+- VERITAS (Venus Emissivity, Radio Science, InSAR, Topography and Spectroscopy) will orbit the planet and attempt to determine its geologic history.
+It will primarily be equipped with a Synthetic Aperture Radar (SAR) payload, and will also carry an infrared imager for the analysis of surface emissions.
 This mission is led by the Jet Propulsion Laboratory (JPL), California, and is expected to launch in 2028.

-- DAVINCI+ (Deep Atmosphere Venus Investigation of Noble gases, Chemistry, and Imaging, Plus) is intended to return the first high-resolution pictures of the planet’s surface as well as the deployment of an “atmospheric probe” to measure the composition of its atmosphere.
+- DAVINCI+ (Deep Atmosphere Venus Investigation of Noble gases, Chemistry and Imaging, Plus) is intended to return the first high-resolution pictures of the planet’s surface as well as to deploy an “atmospheric probe” to measure the composition of its atmosphere.
 Led by Goddard Space Flight Center (GSFC), Maryland, this mission is planned to launch in 2029/30.